-I'm a second year undergraduate studying Biology at the University of Bristol and a real biology enthusiast with a hope to pass this on to you!
+I'm a third year undergraduate studying Biology at the University of Bristol and a real biology enthusiast with a hope to pass this on to you!
 I cover the full spectrum of biology topics covered at A Level/GCSE in my degree course (at a more advanced level of course) so I should be able to help with any area that you're having problems with.

 Your tutoring experience: